NCAS-CMS/cf-python/docs/source/installation.rst

    $ conda install -c conda-forge udunits2

-Alternatively, Udunits is often available in from operating system software download managers, or may be installed from source.
+Alternatively, Udunits is often available from operating system software download managers, or may be installed from source.

 Note that :ref:`some environment variables might also need setting